 Provides an introduction and overview of the basic principles of kinesiology.
 Emphasizes anatomical terminology, skeletal anatomy and function, the study of joints and their functions, and palpation skills.
-This is the first in a three-part series of kinesiology for massage therapists.
+First in a three-part series of kinesiology for massage therapists.

 1. Explain and apply the anatomical terminology necessary for the study of kinesiology.

 2. Identify all the bones in the human body and the bony landmarks associated with muscle attachments.

 3. Describe the anatomy of the joints of the body, their structural and functional classifications, and actions.

 4. Locate, outline and palpate all the muscles presented in the first series.

 5. Verbalize synergist and antagonist muscles related to the muscles in the first series.

 6. Demonstrate and verbalize the actions of all muscles presented in the first series.